The Skill Beneath the Behavior

 So what if we shifted the focus?

-Instead of tracking behavior, we choose one or two skills to focus on and practice.
+Instead of tracking behavior, we choose one or two skills to explicitly teach, practice, and support.

 The student knows the goal.

-Not “be good,” but to use a specific, practiced skill.
+Not simply “meet expectations,” but to use a specific, practiced skill.

 They help choose it.